 Current situation and challenges

-The ratio of employees who have a regular walking habit (at least one hour a day, three days a week) is high at over 60%, but the ratio of employees who exercise regularly (at least 30 minutes a day, two days a week) is low at 17.2% (as of the fiscal year ended March 2023).
+In fiscal year ended December 2023, the percentage of employees who walk regularly (walking or an equivalent physical activity for at least one hour a day) remained high at over 60%, but the percentage of employees who engage in physical exercise regularly (at least 30 minutes a day at least two days a week) was low at 16.7%.

 Initiatives

-A collaborative project with the health insurance association.
-Employees take part in groups of three, providing opportunities for communication between colleagues.
+Implemented in collaboration with the health insurance association.
+Employees take part in groups of three, providing opportunities for communication.

 Results and future initiatives